sciZer0/newdiscoveries/a/README.md

 Plus, "official" science thinks that the Universe (Big Organism) can do its work by Gravitational Force (Invisible Hand).

-Also, we know that in the vision of "official" science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing an object downwards.
+Also, we know that in the vision of "official" science all that Gravitational Force (Invisible Hand) can EVER be doing during ANY given moment of time is to only be pushing an object downwards.

 I absolutely agree with everything above.